Flood Warning issued for Jones by NWS - NewsBreak

 Flood Warning issued for Jones by NWS

-Effective: 2021-08-30 18:31:00 CDT Expires: 2021-09-03 13:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-01 20:00:00 CDT Expires: 2021-09-04 13:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Forecast includes rainfall on the ground and 24 hours of additional rainfall.
-Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued Monday morning at 930 AM CDT.
-Target Area: Jones The Flood Warning continues for the following rivers in Mississippi Leaf River Near Collins affecting Jones and Covington Counties.
-Chickasawhay River At Enterprise affecting Clarke County.
-Tallahala Creek At Laurel affecting Jones County.
-Bouie Creek Near Near Hattiesburg affecting Covington and Forrest Counties.
-Black Creek Near Brooklyn affecting Forrest County.
-Leaf River At Hattiesburg affecting Forrest County.
-The Flood Warning remains in effect The Flood Warning continues for the Tallahala Creek At Laurel. * From Monday evening to Friday afternoon. * At 7:45 PM CDT Sunday the stage was 1.0 feet. * Flood stage is 13.0 feet. * Moderate flooding is forecast. * Forecast...The river is expected to rise above flood stage tomorrow evening to a crest of 18.0 feet Wednesday morning. * Impact...At 18.0 feet, Water approaches houses in the the northeast portion of Laurel along the creek between U.S. Highway 11 and Interstate 59.
-Water approaches Brown Street and Center Avenue in South laurel.
-Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Mon Tue Wed Tallahala Creek Laurel 13.0 1.0 Sun 7 pm CDT 13.6 17.4 17.3alerts.weather.gov
+Caution is urged when walking near riverbanks.
+Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued Thursday morning at 900 AM CDT.
+Target Area: Jones The Flood Warning continues for the following rivers in Mississippi Tallahala Creek At Laurel affecting Jones County.
+The Flood Warning remains in effect The Flood Warning continues for the Tallahala Creek At Laurel. * Until Saturday afternoon. * At 7:45 PM CDT Wednesday the stage was 7.7 feet. * Flood stage is 13.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise above flood stage early Friday afternoon to a crest of 13.0 feet early Friday afternoon.
+It will then fall below flood stage Friday evening. * Impact...At 13.0 feet, Agricultural and lowland flooding is becoming more widespread along and near the creek.
+Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Thu Fri Sat Tallahala Creek Laurel 13.0 7.7 Wed 7 pm CDT 11.9 13.0 12.0alerts.weather.gov

 Comments / 0